 Ceremonial Arch at the West Gate 1911, looking down Westgate from West St. No pictures exist of the original gate.

-Westgate is so named as it is the road that left Chichester by the West Gate, an encumbrance to traffic which was demolished in 1773 except for the south pillar which is still standing.
+Westgate is so named as it is the road that left Chichester by the West Gate, an encumbrance to traffic which was demolished in 1773 except for the south pillar which is still standing, complete with hinge, to the left of the Indian Restaurant.

-CDC Plaque, City Walls Walk.
+CDC Plaque, City Walls Walk by the West Gate site.
 There is no evidence that the gate looked like this.

-This road has been the main road out to Winchester from Chichester (Noviomagus Reginorum) since Roman times, when they no doubt built a road to their garrison camp and landing stage at Fishbourne in the late 40s AD, and subsequently on to a magnificent palace for Cogidubnus, the British vassal king.
-The road was eventually extended to Winchester (Venta Bulgarum) via Bitterne.
+This road has been the main road out to Winchester from Chichester (Noviomagus Regnorum) since Roman times, when they no doubt built a road to their garrison camp and landing stage at Fishbourne in the late 40s AD, and subsequently on to a magnificent palace for Cogidubnus, the British vassal king.
+That road was eventually extended to the Roman’s important port facility at Bitterne (Clausentum) with a branch off northwards to Winchester (Venta Bulgarum).

-Westgate is the dotted line that leaves Chichester on the left, towards Winchester (via Bitterne at the bend in the elbow).
+Westgate is the dotted line that leaves Chichester on the left, towards Winchester (recently proved to have continued to Bitterne beyond the bend in the elbow).
 Stane St can be seen clearly leaving the City for London to the North East (see end of article).
+Missing on this map also is any evidence of the coastal road via Arundel.
+Extensive Lidar work in 2017 by Historic England has now revealed details of this route for the first time.

 From the medieval period this was the main highway to Portsmouth.
 The exact route of the Roman road westwards has never been found and modern Westgate does not perhaps follow the Roman line at all.